IoT-Platform-Group/coap-chat-server/README.md

-# coap-chat-server
+# coap-chat-mainServer
-A demo of the chat system(server) based on coap.
+A demo of the chat system(mainServer) based on coap.